 FTP Server Return Codes

-4nn - The command was not accepted (Temporary).
+4nn - Command not accepted (Temporary).

-5nn - The command was not accepted (Permanent).
+5nn - Command not accepted (Permanent).

 n0n - Syntax

 n1n - Information

 n3n - Authentication